Fashion Without a Degree – A Guide

 Source: The Fashion Student Hub

-Say, if fashion designing is your goal, make sure you learn the crucial skills like CAD, stitching, sketching and other basics of design.
+Say, if fashion designing is your goal, make sure you learn the crucial skills like CAD, stitching, sketching and other basics of design through an online fashion designing course with a certificate.
 It’s extremely important to be familiar with the background knowledge of the industry you’re going into.
 You could pursue short individual courses to help you learn or refine these skills, so you at least take a step towards a fashion career without a degree.

 Practise, Practise, and Practise